mvysny/ev-fi/_posts/2021-2-9-home-charging-finland-revisited.md

 station for ~500 EUR, and the installation work for 300 EUR, which is an excellent price.

 The big question left open is whether my fuse box is compatible with 3-phase charging station.
-The virtane.fi allows you to take pictures of the fuse box, wirings and the installation site however, which allows the vendor to take a look beforehand and calculate the installation price beforehand.
+The virtane.fi however allows you to take pictures of the fuse box, the wirings, and the installation site, which allows the vendor to take a look beforehand and modify the installation price accordingly.

 I haven't made offer to the guys just yet, but I'll post more once I'll get any updates.